cismembrane/gns3-labs/ansible-bgp/README.md

 ### Router Bootstrap (before first playbook run)

 Ansible connects over SSH, so each router needs SSH enabled manually before the playbooks can reach it.
-On each router, configure the following (swap the hostname and interface IP per device):
+On each router, configure the following (swap the hostname per device):

 ```
 conf t